Statistical Methods for Quantum State Verification and Fidelity Estimation: Generalizations and related protocols

 when $\varepsilon\to0$, and Eq.~\eqref{eq:OmegaEigen} is necessary to ensure that the frequency of pass instances is $f=1$.
 This advantage, however, is not robust as it exists only in the idealized situation when the fidelity of the produced states is exactly $1$.
 Thus, in practice, it is interesting to study whether the efficiency of the QFE protocol can be improved by relaxing the constraint in Eq.~\eqref{eq:OmegaEigen}.
 In Ref.~\cite{Thinh.etal2020}, the authors investigate a related problem under the QSV framework, i.e., with the hypotheses in Eqs.~(\ref{eq:QSValt},~\ref{eq:QSVnull}) \footnote{Note that the choices of null and alternative hypotheses are the opposite in Ref.~\cite{Thinh.etal2020}, with Eq.~\eqref{eq:QSValt} being the null hypothesis and Eq.~\eqref{eq:QSVnull} being the alternative hypothesis.}.
 Instead of choosing zero Type II error $\bra{\psi}\Omega\ket{\psi}=1$, the authors consider the bounded Type II error,

 under which the minimization of type I error is studied.

 In Ref.~\cite{Liu.etal2021}, an alternative implementation of the QSV protocol is proposed by using so-called quantum nondemolition (QND) measurements, which are the type of measurements that leave the post-measurement quantum states undestroyed, thus allowing repeated or sequential measurements.
 The protocol fully explores the use of sequentially constructed QND measurements for state verification instead of the probabilistic construction in standard QSV strategies.
 Under such a design, not only the target states can be preserved, but also the protocol turns to be equivalent to the optimal global strategy in terms of the verification efficiency.
 Moreover, the protocol is robust in the sense that the order of the sequential measurements can be arbitrarily constructed which is rather friendly to experimental implementations.
+Very recently, Miguel-Ramiro \textit{et al.} showed with collective local measurements, one can also significantly reduce the destruction of the verified states \cite{MiguelRamiro.etal2022}.

+In Ref.~\cite{Gocanin.etal2022}, the authors generalize QSV to the device-independent scenario.
+Their method is based on the self-testing properties of entangled quantum states \cite{Mayers.Yao2004,Supic.Bowles2020}.
+It is shown that a quantum state can be device-independently verified if there exists a robust self-testing protocol for it.
+Moreover, a systematic method is proposed to construct device-independent QSV protocols and the confidence is derived from the robustness of the corresponding self-testing protocol.
+In the same paper, the authors also consider the device-independent adversarial scenario.
+Compared with the device-dependent adversarial scenario in Sec.~\ref{sec:generalizations}, their method has the advantage that more than one remaining state can be certified, while the disadvantage is that the method is only applicable to independent copies.